CZ-NIC/dns-probe/doc/Running.rst

 The binary programs accept several command-line options described in their :ref:`manual pages <manpages>`.

-The wrapper shell scripts accept the same options as the corresponding backend binary, and starts the binary with these options.
+The wrapper shell scripts accept the same options as the corresponding backend binary, and start the binary with these options.
 If the running binary program receives the :ref:`restart <rpc-restart>` operation through Sysrepo, it exits with return code 1.
-The wrapper script than starts the same binary again.
+The wrapper script then starts the same binary again.

 For other codes returned by the binary, the wrapper script just exits and returns the same code.